RemiBou/BrowserInterop/README.md

 - Func for event subscription
 - Check for method implementation

-I use the following website for discoering API description https://developer.mozilla.org/en-US/docs/Web/API and this one for finding out if it is implemented  https://caniuse.com/.
+I use the following website for discovering API description https://developer.mozilla.org/en-US/docs/Web/API and this one for finding out if it is implemented  https://caniuse.com/.

 ## Quick Start